 Every business needs plenty of funds and working capital to grow and evolve.
 There are many ways to get more working capital, from bank financing to P2P financing.
 But how much more funding do you need, exactly?
 Calculating how much financing you need requires precision.
 You may be tempted to apply for more funds than you actually need, thinking it will help you in the long run to have some extra capital to fall back on.
 However, more funding means you have to work longer and harder to return the money to investors – not to mention, you have to return more money over time.
 But how do you calculate the exact amount you need?

 When creating a financial plan, make sure your goals are defined.
 Whether it is to build another brick-and-mortar shop or to create a new product, be as detailed as possible when you present your goals.
 This will help you focus on what you really need to purchase to reach your goals.
-Think of defined financial plans as a form of budget; it will provide you with clear guidelines on what to do.
+Think of defined financial plans as a form of budgeting; it will provide you with clear guidelines on what to do.

 Planning a timeline will also allow you to better calculate your capital needs.
 It will push you to look at periods when you will need extra funding.
 Look at time periods when you will need more capital to fund new projects or invent new products, then budget accordingly.